marcinpeski/mensheviks/_posts/2022-04-01-Jewish-Faculty.markdown

 Perhaps the mistake is a consequence of the fact that none of the 25 signatories was a participant in the two Council meetings where the IHRA was discussed and only one particpated in one of those meetings.

-The reference to the defintion becomes even problematic because it played an unfortunate role [in the presidential campaign]({% post_url 2022-04-01-IHRA definition and the presidential campaign %}).
+The reference to the defintion becomes even problematic because it played an unfortunate role <a href="{% post_url 2022-04-01-IHRA-definition %}">in the presidential campaign</a>.

 Some additional details: